Editor’s Note: This post was updated on October 17, 2018, for accuracy and comprehensiveness. It was originally published on April 14, 2016

 That’s about triple the caloric deficit required to lose a pound of fat per week, which is an achievable goal.
 The starvation diet in the Minnesota study was anything but healthy and came with the following starvation-related side effects:

 - Increased feelings of introversion

 You don’t want any of these effects, nor do you need to experience them.
 A caloric deficit of approximately 500 calories/day has been shown to be effective, especially for initial fat losses.

 How you achieve that caloric deficit doesn’t have to be extreme either, which brings us to the second point…

 Choose a Caloric Deficit That Works For You

 There are two ways to create a caloric deficit: cutting calories from food and increasing your activity level.
 In the Minnesota Starvation Experiment, both methods were used to create that drastic caloric deficit.
-You can do the same (although there’s no reason to go as extreme as in Minnesota).
+You can do the same (although there’s no reason to go to the extreme like in the experiment).
 Here’s how:

-Now here’s the part where you get to make a decision by choosing an calorie-reducing strategy that works for you.
+Now here’s the part where you get to make a decision by choosing a calorie-reducing strategy that works for you.
 How will you create this 500-calorie reduction?

 You really do have a choice in the matter.
 In a study of overweight people, participants were made to create an overall 25% energy reduction.
 The first group achieved this reduction entirely through caloric restriction; the other achieved it with a 12.5% reduction in food intake and an increase of 12.5% in energy use due to exercise (equaling a 25% reduction in energy).